viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 # Tutorial: MicroBlaze with DDR3 RAM on Arty A7

-This tutorial describes how to do a HW design of [MicroBlaze Soft Processor](https://www.xilinx.com/products/design-tools/microblaze.html) using DDR3 RAM on the [Digilent Arty A7](https://digilent.com/reference/programmable-logic/arty-a7/start) FPGA development board in Vivado 2023.1 or Vivado 2024.1.
+This tutorial describes how to do a HW design of [MicroBlaze Soft Processor](https://www.xilinx.com/products/design-tools/microblaze.html) using DDR3 RAM on the [Digilent Arty A7](https://digilent.com/reference/programmable-logic/arty-a7/start) FPGA development board in Vivado 2023.1, Vivado 2024.1, or Vivado 2025.1.

 The same steps and design should be applicable to any Digilent board with a 100 MHz crystal oscillator and a DDR interface, including [Nexys A7](https://digilent.com/shop/nexys-a7-fpga-trainer-board-recommended-for-ece-curriculum/), [Arty S7](https://digilent.com/shop/arty-s7-spartan-7-fpga-development-board/), [Nexys Video](https://digilent.com/shop/nexys-video-artix-7-fpga-trainer-board-for-multimedia-applications/) and [USB104 A7](https://digilent.com/shop/usb104-a7-artix-7-fpga-development-board-with-syzygy-compatible-expansion/).

-Most of the steps in this tutorial can be used also for MicroBlaze DDR3 design on boards from other manufacturers.
+Most of the steps in this tutorial can also be used for MicroBlaze DDR3 design on boards from other manufacturers.

 The included [application](project_files) is a benchmarking tool for memory read speed.

 ## Memory Interface Generator configuration and connections

-Please make sure you have Digilent board files installed.
+Please make sure you have the Digilent board files installed.
 [This article](https://digilent.com/reference/programmable-logic/guides/install-board-files) provides instructions on how to install them.

-Start Vivado 2023.1 or Vivado 2024.1.
+Start Vivado.
 Click Create Project.
 Click Next.
 Enter the project name and directory.
 Click Next.
 Select "RTL Project" and "Do not specify sources at this time".
 Click Next.

-Select Arty A7-100 or -35 board based on the board you are using.
+Select the Arty A7-100 or -35 board based on the board you are using.
 The steps in this tutorial are exactly the same for both models.
 By selecting the board, we will use the board file provided by Digilent.

 <img title="" src="pictures/select_board.png" alt="" width="475">